craig-br/backstage-plugins-ansible/README.md

 Steps to get Red Hat registry authentication ready -
 - Follow, Getting a Red Hat Login steps [here](https://access.redhat.com/RegistryAuthentication)
 - Check your Registry Service Accounts [here](https://access.redhat.com/terms-based-registry/)
-- Open your Token information > OpenShift Secret and download the pull-secrets.yml
+- Open your Token information > OpenShift Secret and download the pull-secrets.yml and rename it to `rhdh-secret-brew-registry.yml`
-- Use the following command to add the secret `kubectl create -f rhdh-secret-brew-registry.yaml --namespace=<YOUR_NAMESPACE>`
+- Use the following command to add the secret `kubectl create -f rhdh-secret-brew-registry.yml --namespace=<YOUR_NAMESPACE>`

 ```yaml
 upstream: